The Raven’s Birth

-The street was dark but for a few fire pits dotted along the street, giving off an orange glow.
+The street was dark except for a few fire pits dotted along the street, giving off an orange glow.
 Homeless traveller’s sat huddled around the pits, searching for any warmth they could find.
 The street was silent but for a couple of hushed conversations over the flames.
-As a crescent moon made its way further into the dark void that was the sky, everyone drifted into sleep.
+As a crescent moon made its way further into the dark void that was the sky, everyone drifted off to sleep.

 A figure, leaning against the rough log wall of the local tavern, breathed out a sigh of white mist.
-A dark brown tunic with buttons down the front, hung over a pair of baggy black pants.
+A dark brown tunic, buttoned down the front, hung over a pair of baggy black pants.
 A thick belt of black fabric was drawn around his waist, various pockets hidden in the folds of the fabric.
-The figures hands were rested in two of these pockets, seeking warmth in the woollen folds.
+The figures hands were resting in two of these pockets, seeking warmth in the depth of the woolen folds.
 A hooded navy scarf was wrapped tightly around his neck and shoulders, the hood pulled down over his eyes.
 A silver raven pendant peeked out from under the scarf, gleaming slightly in the dull moonlight.

 Ravel Hehir was the figure in question and had stopped in town for the night.
 Sleep rarely came to the young man though, and his mind continued to buzz even as everyone else dreamed.

 A clatter and roar of unrestrained laughter, interrupted the peaceful street.
 Ravel’s eyes glided to look at the scene of the crime.
 For a crime it definitely was, to interrupt such a silent moment.

 A fire pit got overturned and a group of young males kicked the coals around with their boots.
 Several of the travelers around the fire pit, jumped up in defense but others quickly pulled them back.
 One man shook his head at the others, warning them not to pursue their angry retaliation any further.